jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 39:
+Added a FBO to use with FXAA.
+Implemented FXAA.
+Improved PBR and lighting in general.

 ## Version 38:
 I Finally got a working PBR shader.
 Better lighting!